-When I first launched Quick Sprout in April of 2007, my goal was to create a community that was so engaged that it would cause each blog post to get at least 20 comments.
-At first I thought this was a lofty goal that would never be achieved… boy you proved me wrong.
+When I first launched Quick Sprout in April of 2007, my goal was to create a community that was so engaged that it would produce at least twenty comments on each post.
+At first, I thought this was a lofty goal that could never be achieved.
+Boy, did you ever prove me wrong.

-Now granted, half the comments on every post are from me, but still it’s your insights that lead to the great conversations we have everyday.
+Granted, half the comments on every post are from me, but still it’s your insights that lead to the great conversations we have every day.

 If you don’t believe me, just look at these great stats that you helped achieve:

-- There is currently 138 blog post on Quick Sprout.
+- There is currently 138 blog posts on Quick Sprout.